 Some people ask about safety.
 We've lived in the East Bay for 15 years, sampling the whole socioeconomic spectrum of neighborhoods.
 The only times we've ever had issues were in the "nicest" and the "worst" of them.
 We've felt more at home here in this slice of town that we've felt anywhere else in the Bay Area.
 Put on your city smarts and you should be A-OK.

 That being said, there are lots of great places to eat and drink nearby whether you want to walk, bike or drive.
-Three great new restaurants opened nearby: Moxy (excellent beer garden with amazing fries), Next Door (solid brunch and dinner fare), and Easy Creole (casual and delicious).
+Three great new restaurants opened nearby: Moxy (excellent beer garden with amazing fries), Restaurant 44 (comfortable bar/lounge with tasty fried dishes), and Easy Creole (casual and delicious).
 Our favorite local spot is Sweet Adeline with delicious pastries and tasty coffee.
 Another coffee and sandwich shop, Alchemy Cafe just opened up next to Easy Creole.
 It's straight out of Portlandia.

 On Tuesdays, there's a farmer's market from 3-7pm just a couple blocks away!
 A little further and we have a Saturday market nearby too on Stanford Ave.

 Your hosts are two UCB alums and former co-opers.
 Lewis is a programmer by day, musician by night.
-Ginger does all manner of things and works from home.
+Ginger takes care of their new baby, Jules.
 We enjoy playing innkeep so after we get you all settled in, we'll leave you to your own devices, but don't hesitate to ask if you need anything.